 Housing, rents, and evictions (4/3)

-Many landlords were quick to remind tenants that rents were due on April 1, accelerating concerns over the effects of economic havoc and booming unemployment.
+Many landlords were quick to remind tenants that rent weas due on April 1, accelerating concerns over the effects of economic havoc and booming unemployment.
 Some tenants in Oakland are going on a rent strike, The Appeal reported.
 Said an advocate, “People are, just by necessity, withholding funds so they can survive this crisis.”
 And organizers have aimed for rent strikes elsewhere.

-At least one state (Utah) has gone further to defer rent payments for people who show they are facing difficulties due to COVID-19.
+At least one state, Utah, has gone further than imposing restrictions on evictions, by deferring rent payments for people who show they are facing difficulties due to COVID-19.
 Some local jurisdictions, like Oregon’s Multnomah County (Portland), have also put in place rent deferrals for some people.
 Boston and New Orleans, meanwhile, are proposing rent assistance programs for people who meet certain conditions.
-Activists, in New York State and elsewhere, are calling for rent suspensions, noting that it will be very difficult for people to make up multiple months of rent when the crisis is over, but such proposals have not yet moved forward.
+Activists in New York and in Detroit are calling for rent suspensions, noting that it will be very difficult for people to make up multiple months of rent when the crisis is over, but such proposals have not yet moved forward.

 Immigration and ICE detentions (4/3)

 Enforcement of immigration laws continues to be a safety concern as the pandemic worsens.
 ICE agents have continued conducting raids, and some have reportedly been wearing N95 masks even as states complain of a shortage of protective gear for their hospitals.